mxcai/iGREX/README.md

 cd iGREX/IGREX_sim
 mkdir results
 ```
 Running the simulation.sh script will generate all the results for creating figures in the manuscrupt.
-Note that each chunk of the codes in the bash script takes around 10 hours to finish.
+Note that each chunk of the codes in the bash script takes hours to finish a single parameter setting.
 It is suggested to be run on the server.
 ```
 chmod +x simulation.sh
 ./simulation.sh